Tuesday 12 August 1941

 Canadian Homefront: The government requires Japanese-Canadians to carry registration cards that include their photos and thumbprints.

 Letícia Román is born in Rome, Italy.
-She starts a career in Elvis Presley film "G.I.
+She starts a career in the Elvis Presley film "G.I.
 Blues" (1960), then goes on to appear in other films in the 1960s before retiring to start a family.

 |Winston Churchill aboard HMS Prince of Wales, August 1941.|